-The NEOS Server offers SNOPT for the solution of nonlinearly
+The NEOS Server offers SNOPT for the solution of nonlinearly constrained

-format.
+any starting point.
 SNOPT is especially effective for nonlinear programs whose

 functions and gradients are expensive to evaluate.
 The functions should be

 smooth but do not need to be convex.

 SNOPT was developed by

 Additional information on SNOPT can be found in the